-Together with our Partner Programs, the Food Bank distributes more than 346,000 meals each week across our 24 county service area.
+Together with our Partner Agencies, the Food Bank distributes more than 450,000 meals each week across our 24 county service area.
 These programs include emergency food pantries, soup kitchens, emergency shelters, after-school programs and senior citizen centers.

-Fresh Produce Program distributes fresh fruits and vegetables to our Partner Programs.
+The Produce Project distributes fresh fruits and vegetables to our Partner Agencies.
 Access to fresh produce is often limited by grocery store access and budget restrictions for low income individuals.
-25 percent of the food distributed by the Food Bank is fresh produce.
+41 percent of the food distributed by the Food Bank is fresh produce.
 For more information, contact Ken Bacon at 918-936-4522 or firstname.lastname@example.org.

-USDA Commodities Program distributes food to our Partner Programs through a contract with the Oklahoma Department of Human Services.
+Enables us to distribute food to our Partner Agencies through a contract with the Oklahoma Department of Human Services.
 During the last fiscal year, we distributed almost four million pounds of commodities to the hungry in eastern Oklahoma.

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 If you believe you have been discriminated against because of race, color, national origin, sex, age, or disability, write to USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Ave., SW, Washington, D.C.
 20250.
 USDA is an equal opportunity provider and employer.

-Prepared and Perishable Food Program distributes valuable prepared and perishable food to the hungry that would otherwise be discarded.
+The Food Bank can distribute valuable prepared and perishable food to the hungry that would otherwise be discarded.
 This excess prepared and perishable food is picked up from restaurants, super markets, hotels, cafeterias and caterers.
 The food may include fresh meat, dairy products, produce and prepared food.
 For more information, contact Ken Bacon at 918-936-4522 or email@example.com.

-Value-Added Processing Program helps extend the shelf life of perishable food by processing it in the Food Bank’s Culinary Center into meals that can be frozen and distributed by our Partner Programs.
+To help extend the shelf life of perishable food, the Food Bank’s Culinary Center can process food items into meals that can be frozen or served hot, distributed in our direct feeding programs utilizing our Mobile Eatery food trucks, or through community partnerships.
 Over-ripe tomatoes may become pasta sauce, a restaurant’s extra rice may go into a soup, or a grocery store’s left over rotisserie chickens may be used in an entrée.
 Less than 5 percent of our perishable donations go to waste because of this program.
-For more information, contact Michael Vernon at 918-936-4529 or firstname.lastname@example.org.
+For more information, contact Jeremy Johnson at 918-936-4529 or firstname.lastname@example.org.